Skip to main content

 The biggest source of noise is the market.
 The constant, rapid, and meaningful changes in technology, competition, regulations, geo-politics, and finance are overwhelming, making management's job extremely hard, which is to FOCUS the organization on winning the biggest winnable bet.
 In such situations management tends to hedge itself with several options, sending mixed and interleaving priorities (signals) into the org, to the mid-level management, responsible for translating the strategy to plans and deliverables.

 With so much noise around us, the best approach is "keep it simple" and stick to first principles.
+So keep it simple.
+Whether you are an individual or an organization, define value, track it, see it grows.
+Ignore the Tokenmaxxing, Tokens are how, not why.

 Clearing the Chaos: First Principles

 The first thing you should have in mind is that you have much more time than it seems.
 Pause and think.
-Token producers are constantly bombarding you with fear and pressure and with the PE multiples, investments and mega disruption risk they face a different kind of pressure that motivates the cycle, yet there is a simple fact, your cost is their revenue so take that into account.
+Token producers are constantly bombarding you with fear and pressure and with stock prices P/E multiples, investments and mega disruption risk they face a different kind of pressure that motivates the cycle, yet there is a simple fact, your cost is their revenue so take that into account.
 Ask yourself if your revenue got 3X this quarter, because your token consumption likely has, and it is expected to do so again next quarter.
 Most of these tokens are burned with no returns, their biggest return is actually agentic training for your team, allowing them to transform and adjust to these new tools and technologies.
 Expect, budget (and even demand) token burn rates, but sooner rather than later, make sure ROI comes with this cost.

 Data & Context: "Easy" Win